 Samples were crushed to 63-125 μm to separate pyroxene mineral grains, rinsed thoroughly with deionized (DI) water to remove fines, then leached in a 10% phosphoric acid solution overnight to remove oxidation and other contaminants from mineral surfaces.
 The samples were then density-separated in a centrifuge using sodium polytungstate heavy liquid at a density of 3.0 g·cm-3; the sinking fraction was rinsed with de-ionized water and dried overnight.
 Magnetic minerals were removed using a Frantz magnetic separator set between 0.4 and 0.5 amps.
 The non-magnetic fraction was then leached in a 2% HNO3/2% HF solution on a shaker table overnight, then rinsed, dried, and packed in aluminium foil for analysis.
 Helium isotopes were measured with the LDEO MAP 215-50 noble gas mass spectrometer using an air standard.
-Previous cosmogenic nuclide studies show that pyroxene from Ferrar Dolerite contains non-trivial amounts of non-cosmogenic, nucleogenic 3He, which is relevant for LGM-aged sediments (Ackert, 2000; Balter-Kennedy et al., 2020; Kaplan et al., 2017; Margerison et al., 2005).
-We subtracted a non-nucleogenic 3He correction of 3.3 x 106 atoms g-1 (Balter-Kennedy et al., 2020) to all 3He measurements, as this is the most up-to-date correction measurement and higher correction values (5 - 7 x 106 atoms g-1) generate some exposure ages that produce modern exposure ages that are unreasonably young.
-3He in pyroxene (3He{pyx}) exposure ages were calculated using Version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) (Balco et al., 2008) assuming density of 2.9 g·cm-3, corrected for shielding and thickness, the Antarctica-specific atmospheric model (ANT) (Stone, 2000), the global 3He production rate
+3He in pyroxene (3He{pyx}) exposure ages were calculated Version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) (Balco et al., 2008) assuming density of 2.9 g·cm-3, corrected for shielding and thickness, and used the LSDn scaling scheme (Lifton et al., 2014).